AltahhanAi/Data_Science/docs/content/unit4/04_01c_loss_error_cos_function.md

         2. In each iteration we collect the updates of all the data pairs $\left(\mathbf{x}_{n}, t_{n}\right)$ inside the mini-batch $b_i$  and we commit all of them at once.
         3. In order to mitigate for the bias and variance that might occur due to a particular lucky (or unlucky) batch, we often shuffle the training set.

-This approach has the disadvantage that the algorithm might get trapped in local minim.
+This approach has the disadvantage that the algorithm might get trapped in local minima.
 Therefore, to avoid dropping into local minima, we take part of the gradient not all of it, into change the weights.
 The percentage of the error is called the learning rate.

 Further, we decay the learning rate between one epoch and the other because after each epoch our weights becomes closer and closer to the weights that is optimal for the entire training set and not only one batch and to avoid overshooting the amount of changes required to end up in the local minimum we reduce the learning step in later epochs.
 Decaying the weights can be done in several ways.
 You will discuss further these in the machine learning modules.